"Chihiro! Chihiro, answer me!"

 "Don't tell me to calm down!
 Haku, your…your river.
 The Kohaku River, outside Niseko.
 It's…it's all dried up."
 Her eyes begged answers.

-Haku sighed lightly, but when he looked back up at her, a corner of his mouth turned up in a smile.
+Haku sighed lightly, but when he looked back up at her, a corner of his mouth turned up in an indulgent smile.
 It was pretty adorable-looking.

 "I know.
 It dried up years ago.
 But, even though it was my home, it's not so bad that it dried up, really.
 Now I can go anywhere I want."